 On December 15, 2022, GSWC executed a note purchase agreement for the issuance of unsecured private placement notes totaling \$130.0 million.
 The note purchase agreement includes a delayed-draw feature that allows for the sale and purchase of the notes to occur on a business day on or prior to March 1, 2023.
 On January 13, 2023, GSWC requested the funds and issued (i) \$100.0 million aggregate principal amount of Series A Senior Notes at a coupon rate of 5.12% due January 31, 2033, and (ii) \$30.0 million aggregate principal amount of Series B Senior Notes at a coupon rate of 5.22% due January 31, 2038.
 GSWC used the proceeds to pay down intercompany borrowings with AWR as well as fund operations and capital expenditures for GSWC.
 Interest is payable semiannually on January 31 and July 31 of each year.
 The Series A and Series B notes are unsecured and rank equally with GSWC's unsecured and unsubordinated debt.
 GSWC may, at its option, redeem all or portions of the notes at any time upon written notice, subject to payment of a make-whole premium based on 50 basis points above the applicable treasury yield.
 The make-whole premiums and covenant requirements under these new notes are similar to the terms of all the other private placement notes issued by GSWC.
-Pursuant to the terms of each of these notes, GSWC must maintain a total indebtedness to capitalization ratio (as defined) of less than 0.6667-to-1 and a total indebtedness to earnings before income taxes, depreciation and amortization (("EBITDA") of less than 8-to-1.
-As of December 31, 2022, GSWC had a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to EBITDA of 4.2-to-1.
+Pursuant to the terms of each of these notes, GSWC must maintain a total indebtedness to capitalization ratio (as defined) of less than 0.6667-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio of 0.4568-to-1 and a total indebtedness to capitalization ratio